 Zelkova abelicea (Lam.)
-Boiss. is the only endemic tree of the Mediterranean island of Crete.
+Boiss. is one of the most symbolic trees of the Mediterranean island of Crete.
 Less than 45 populations of Z. abelicea are known, mainly in Levka Ori (ca. 30) and in the Dikti Mountains (ca. 10).
 Only one population occurs in the Psiloritis Mountains, one on Mount Kedros and one small population in the Thripti Mountains.
 Recent studies show however, that all populations incur threats by overgrazing and browsing (goats and sheep), as well as from soil erosion, drought and fires.

-Leading institutions: Mediterranean Agronomic Institute of Chania (Christini Fournaraki & Panagiota Gotsiou), Forest Directorates of Crete, University of Fribourg (Laurence Fazan)
+Leading institutions: Mediterranean Agronomic Institute of Chania (Department of Geoinformation in Environmental Management and Mediterranean Plant Conservation Unit), Forest Directorates of Crete, University of Fribourg (Laurence Fazan).

 As part of the Zelkova abelicea conservation project, an ex situ plantation was established in the Levka Ori with the involvement of the Municipality of Platanias, the Forest Directorate of Chania (FDC), the Mediterranean Agronomic Institute of Chania (MAICh) and the local Primary school of Skine-Fourne.
 The purpose of this ex situ plantation is manifold.
 The primary goal is to conserve the genetic diversity of the local Z. abelicea stands outside the natural populations so as to have a supply of trees in case a dramatic event happens and destroys the natural populations.
 Another important goal is to give more visibility to this species and help promote environmental education and public awareness.
 In the long term, the plantation will also provide wood of certified origin for making katsounes, the traditional shepherd walking sticks.
 The pupils from the local school helped plant 50 young Z. abelicea trees.
 They did a fantastic job and were very enthusiastic and dedicated!
 Each tree was given the name of the pupil who planted it.